 Jesus Heals the Man Born Blind

 1 As he passed by, he saw a man blind from birth.
 2 His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”

-3 Jesus answered, “This man didn’t sin, nor did his parents; but, that the works of God might be revealed in him.
-4 I must work the works of him who sent me while it is day.
+3 Jesus answered, “This man did not sin, nor did his parents, but that the works of God might be revealed in him.
+4 I must do the works of him who sent me while it is day.
 The night is coming, when no one can work.
 5 While I am in the world, I am the light of the world.”
 6 When he had said this, he spat on the ground, made mud with the saliva, anointed the blind man’s eyes with the mud, 7 and said to him, “Go, wash in the pool of Siloam” (which means “Sent”).
 So he went away, washed, and came back seeing.
-8 The neighbors therefore, and those who saw that he was blind before, said, “Isn’t this he who sat and begged?”
+8 The neighbors therefore, and those who saw that he was blind before, said, “Isn’t this the man who sat and begged?”
 9 Others were saying, “It is he.”
-Still others were saying, “He looks like him.”
+Still others were saying, “It looks like him.”